sharpcoding/key-value-state-container/README.md

   /**
    * Lookup storing all tasks
-   * The source of truth for tasks
+   * The "source of truth" for tasks
+   * This object is not bound to UI directly
    */
   sourceTasks: Record<string, Task>;